coding-beagle/CTKEasyEditor/README.md

 ![Alt text](/screenshots/ss1.png "Example Screenshot")

+Zip and Installer should be the most recent stable release, the python scripts are the most recent experimental releases.

 Files, Windows Only (I can't figure out how to freeze to mac format).
 Just click on links and then press download:

 - [Download Installer](https://github.com/coding-beagle/CTKEasyEditor/blob/main/Files/installer-windows/CTkEasyEditor-1.0-win64.msi)